material-components/material-components-web/packages/mdc-dialog/README.md

 > See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

-> *NOTE*: Since MDC Dialog is unopinionated about its contents, any List, Checkboxes, etc. must also be similarly
+> *NOTE*: MDC Dialog makes no assumptions about what will be added to the `mdc-dialog__content` element.
-> instantiated.
-It is a good idea to instantiate when `MDCDialog:opened` fires, to delay layout until the dialog's
+> Any List, Checkboxes, etc. must also be instantiated.
-> contents are in document flow.
+> Additionally, call `layout` on any components within the content when `MDCDialog:opened` is emitted.

 ## Variants